-The critical shortage of qualified physicians in the United States has led to an increased demand for nurse practitioners (NPs) to fill the gap in delivering quality health care.
-Registered nurses (RNs) must complete a master’s degree in nursing program to qualify as NPs.
+The United States is projected to experience a shortfall of between 37,800 and 124,000 physicians by 2034, according to a 2021 report released by the Association of American Medical Colleges (AAMC).
+This potential shortage has led to an increased demand for nurse practitioners (NPs) to fill the gap in delivering quality health care.
+Registered nurses (RNs) must earn a master’s degree in nursing to qualify as NPs.

-Many colleges and universities offer an online nurse practitioner curriculum for those RNs who want to pursue their studies while working.
+Many colleges and universities offer online nurse practitioner curriculums for RNs who want to pursue their studies while working.
 A master’s degree program, typically a Master of Science in Nursing (MSN), usually takes two to four years to complete.
 After earning an MSN, nursing students can also look into choosing nurse practitioner specialties and earning online post-master’s certificates.

 A typical MSN online nurse practitioner curriculum may include core courses on the following subjects: